Study Abroad Alumni

 Jonathan Kupfer ’18

-I am interested in being a Global Ambassador for the HMC Study Abroad office, because I had a great time studying abroad and want to encourage others to do so as well.
-A lot of students are interested in studying abroad but assume that it is not possible, or really hard to work into their schedule, so don’t take the time to think about it, and I want to help make sure everyone at Mudd knows that it IS possible.
+I had a great time studying abroad and want to encourage others to do so as well.
+A lot of students are interested in studying abroad but assume that it is not possible or really hard to work into their schedule, so don’t take the time to think about it, but it IS possible.
 I had an amazing time abroad and being away for a semester made me gain some perspective on Mudd.
-Coming back from abroad in the fall for my senior year, I am excited to make the most out of the rest of my time there, and I had time to think about how I want to do that.
-While there were definitely times that I missed Mudd during my semester in Dublin, I am so happy I decided to go and know that I won’t regret my decision to participate in study abroad.
+While there were definitely times that I missed Mudd during my semester in Dublin, I am so happy I decided to go.

 Zach Shattler ’18

-Studying abroad last semester was one of the most unique, exciting experiences of my life, and I would love to convince as many other students as possible to take the plunge and spend a semester understanding, experiencing, and embracing a new culture, like I was able to.
-I had never really left the country (just crossed the border to Canada for a couple days once when I was a little kid haha!), and I was a little bit scared for my first experience away from home to be a three month-long academic exchange to a country where English isn’t even the main spoken language.
-However, despite my initial reservations, encouragement from people like Rhonda, the Director of Study Abroad, and the IES volunteer ambassadors really encouraged me to follow through with my application, and as a result I was able to have the wonderful experience that I did last semester.
+Studying abroad was one of the most unique, exciting experiences of my life, and I believe other students should take the plunge and spend a semester understanding, experiencing and embracing a new culture, like I was able to.
+I had never really left the country (just crossed the border to Canada for a couple days once when I was a little kid), and I was a little bit scared for my first experience away from home to be a three-months-long academic exchange to a country where English isn’t even the main spoken language.
+However, despite my initial reservations, encouragement from Study Abroad and the IES volunteer ambassadors helped me to follow through with my application, and I was able to have the wonderful experience.

 Kevin Huang ’18